brentyi/tilted/README.md

 ## Notes

 This is research code, so parts of it may be chaotic.
-If you have questions or comments, please reach out!
+We've put effort into refactor and cleanup before release, but there's always more work to do here!
+If you have questions or comments, please reach out.

+Some notes:
+- The global orientation can have a large impact on performance of baselines.
+  `--render-config.global-rotate-seed INT` can be set in `train_nerf.py` to try a different global orientation; paper results sweep across `0`, `1`, and `2` for each synthetic scene.
+- For speeding things up, the bottleneck training step count can be dropped significantly without hurting performance.
+This is dictated by `--bottleneck.optim.projection-decay-start` and `--bottleneck.optim.projection-decay-steps`; bottleneck training stop as soon as the projection LR hits 0.
+- Runtimes can vary significantly between machines.
+Our experiments were run using JAX `0.4.9` and CUDA `11.8` on RTX 4090 GPUs.

 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant DGE 2146752.
 YM acknowledges